 All meals at camp are served family style in order to reinforce our teambuilding values taught throughout the course of your stay.
-All meals are prepared on site, and none of the food we serve is fried.
 Special diets may be considered to an extent, however, campers with allergies may need to bring alternative meals to camp with them.
-Please contact the Education Director to discuss any concerns in regards to your child’s diet.
+Please contact the Director to discuss any concerns in regards to your child’s diet.

 To book your class trip please email the Director of Programs